-EDAS provides a container monitoring function – application diagnosis that collects data to help you detect problems (such as memory and class conflict) of the applications that are deployed and run inside the Tomcat container.EDAS provides refined statistic summaries for application containers, which collects statistics of the instance where the application runs from a range of dimensions, including JVM heap memory, non-heap memory, class loader, thread, and Tomcat connector.Similar to basic monitoring, container monitoring (application diagnosis) displays application-specific single-host data.
+EDAS provides a container monitoring function – application diagnosis that collects data to help you detect problems (such as memory and class conflicts) of the applications that are deployed and run inside the Tomcat container.EDAS provides the refined statistics function designed for application containers, which collects statistics on the application running instance based on a range of statistical items, including JVM heap memory, non-heap memory, class loader, thread, and Tomcat connector.Similar to infrastructure monitoring, container monitoring (application diagnosis) lists application-specific single-host data.

 The differences are as follows:

 - The monitored object of infrastructure monitoring is ECS instances, whereas that of container monitoring is the container where applications reside.